hugorodgerbrown/trello-hipchat/readme.md

 The user (you, in this case) will be prompted to log in (if they are not already) - and once they've done that they will see a plain text page that includes the token.

+[UPDATE, 05-Nov-2012]: this now supports the following events:

+* createCard
+* commentCard
+* updateCard - only move between lists.

 # TODO list

-* Incorporate additional notifications - e.g. create card, move card
 * Better management / administration (of tokens etc.)
+* Custom formatting of messages